BigBoss320/Auto-CONFIG.JSON-for-SSBU/README.md

 # Bugs ?

-If you aare having trouble or nothing happened, tell me in details the steps to reproduce this bug.
+If you are having trouble or nothing happened, tell me in details the steps to reproduce this bug.